banaiek/ASR/README.md

 Trough alignment is done for each spike and in each decomposed frequency band zero crossing finds the length of removal for each frequency band average of first derivative of spikes.

+To download a Dataset_Example you can visit: http://accl.psy.vanderbilt.edu/resources/adaptive-spike-removal-code/

 Added Nov.
 2019 #Primary spike trough alignment is added in case that “in.Spike_cell” (which is the indices of spikes aligned into their trough) contains spikes miss-aligned to their trough.

 Copyright (C) 2019, Kianoush Banaie Boroujeni.